BindBC/bindbc-lua/README.md

 __dub.sdl__
 ```
-dependency "bindbc-lua" version="~>0.1.0"
+dependency "bindbc-lua" version="~>0.6.0"
 subConfiguration "bindbc-lua" "static"
 versions "LUA_51"
 libs "lua5.1"
 ```

-This has the benefit that it completely excludes from the build any source modules related to the dynamic binding, i.e. they will never be passed to the compiler.
+This has the benefit that it completely excludes from the build any source modules related to the dynamic binding. (i.e. they will never be passed to the compiler)

-## `betterC` support
+## betterc support

-`betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
-To enable the static binding with `-betterC` support (note that version `0.1.0` as used here is just an example; please use the latest version in real code):
+betterc support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
+To enable the static binding with BetterC support:

 __dub.json__
 ```
 "dependencies": {
-    "bindbc-lua": "~>0.1.0"
+    "bindbc-lua": "~>0.6.0"
 },
 "subConfigurations": {
     "bindbc-lua": "staticBC"